kaczla/list-lm/data/readme/utils_links.md

 - [OpenPipe](https://github.com/OpenPipe/OpenPipe) - Test and deploy your LLM prompts in a data-driven way on an open-source and self-hostable platform.
 - [openplayground](https://github.com/nat/openplayground) - An LLM playground you can run on your laptop.
 - [Otter](https://github.com/Luodian/otter) - Otter, a multi-modal model based on OpenFlamingo (open-sourced version of DeepMind's Flamingo), trained on MIMIC-IT and showcasing improved instruction-following ability and in-context learning.
+- [Outlines](https://github.com/normal-computing/outlines) - Outlines is a library for neural text generation.
 - [PaLM](https://github.com/conceptofmind/PaLM) - An open-source implementation of Google's PaLM models.
 - [PaLM + RLHF](https://github.com/lucidrains/PaLM-rlhf-pytorch) - Implementation of RLHF (Reinforcement Learning with Human Feedback) on top of the PaLM architecture.
 Basically ChatGPT but with PaLM.
 - [PEFT](https://github.com/huggingface/peft) - Parameter-Efficient Fine-Tuning (PEFT) methods enable efficient adaptation of pre-trained language models (PLMs) to various downstream applications without fine-tuning all the model's parameters.
 - [privateGPT](https://github.com/imartinez/privateGPT) - Interact privately with your documents using the power of GPT, 100% privately, no data leaks.
 - [pybaselines](https://github.com/derb12/pybaselines) - A Python library of algorithms for the baseline correction of experimental data.
+- [pykoi](https://github.com/CambioML/pykoi) - pykoi is an open-source python library for LLMs providing a unified interface for data & feedback collection, RLHF, and model comparisons.
 - [PyTorch Geometric](https://github.com/pyg-team/pytorch_geometric) - PyG (PyTorch Geometric) is a library built upon PyTorch to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
 - [RasaGPT](https://github.com/paulpierre/RasaGPT) - RasaGPT is the first headless LLM chatbot platform built on top of Rasa and Langchain.
 Built w/ Rasa, FastAPI, Langchain, LlamaIndex, SQLModel, pgvector, ngrok, telegram.
 - [safari](https://github.com/HazyResearch/safari) - Convolutions for Sequence Modeling, contains: Hyena, Long Convs, Hungry Hungry Hippos (H3).